Post-partum depression: causes and definition

 • The "empty stomach" sensation after childbirth

-• Difficult psychological conditions: loneliness, marital conflicts, insufficient or inadequate marital support, lack of family and social support
+• difficult psychological conditions: loneliness, marital conflicts, insufficient or inadequate marital support, lack of family and social support

-• Mental and physical exhaustion
+• Psychological and physical exhaustion

 • Family history of post-partum depression